Montana Veteran’s Loans, MT VA Loans

 The USDA Loan

-Looking to live outside city limits, or in a more rural area?
+Looking to live outside a specific Montana city limit, or in a more rural area?
 A USDA loan might be for you.
 Through its Department of Rural Development, the USDA provides two types of loans: a Guaranteed Housing Loan, and a more flexible option, the Direct Housing loan, for low-income households.
 In addition to offering the comforts of country living, a USDA loan offers:

 - Zero down payment